Hi folks! ![]()

 - If the user is a customer, their

-is inferred from the token/context. - If the user is an employee, the input needs to include a
+customerIdis inferred from the token/context. - If the user is an employee, the input needs to include a

-manually, even though they shouldn’t.
+The problem: A customer could pass a customerId manually, even though they shouldn’t.
 It opens the door to misuse if not strictly validated.

 Option 2: Role-specific mutations